This article, Psychology graduate school essay, was previously written to guide my undergraduates at Carnegie Mellon University.

 If they recall the anxiety and the pain, why then do graduate committees insist, year after year, that another cohort of anxious undergraduates endure this process?
 At most institutions, the committee is providing the applicant with a chance to become more than “just a number”.
 Although many schools do have “cut-offs,” they may still have a mechanism for identifying the extremely promising exception.
-Those who do have rigid “cut-offs” use the essay to help identify which applicants they will invite for interviews.
+Those who do have rigid “cut-offs” use the psychology graduate school essay to help identify which applicants they will invite for interviews.

 It may sound trite, but the essay is a place where you can help the committee to understand, “who you are”.
 What are your special, unique qualities?
 And, what struggles have you overcome?
 If your application has some apparent deficiencies, such as a bad year–a puzzling hiatus in your education–or low GRE’s, the committee will be trying to justify overlooking these weaknesses.
 In your essay, you provide a realistic, mature rationale for your “difficulties.”